Innovimax-SARL/mix-them/README.md

       - **join #2,,3** will join on second column of first line, first colum of second line, third column of third line and first column of other lines
   - zip-line [#sep]: will output zip of char from file1 and file2 to fileN
   - zip-char [#sep]: will output zip of line from file1 and file2 to fileN
   - zip-cell [#sep]: will output zip of cell from file1 and file2 to fileN

 Mix files togethers from a zip/jar file

     mix-them [char|byte] --zip zipfile
-    mix-them [char|byte] --jar zipfile
+    mix-them [char|byte] --jar jarfile

   will generate on standard out any file based on entry1 to entryN of zip/jar file. by default it assumes zip/jar entries are character based (not binary)